jain-akshat-05/InternOrbit/README.md

 npm run dev
 ```

----
+\---

 ## What I Learned

 Building this project helped me understand how a complete MERN application works—from designing APIs and implementing authentication to connecting the frontend with the backend.
-It also gave me experience in managing user roles, handling application workflows, and integrating an AI chatbot into a web application.
+It also gave me practical experience in managing user roles, handling application workflows, and connecting different parts of a full-stack web application.

----
+\---

 ## Future Improvements